We’re going to walk you through how to build a simple workflow and run it in less than 5 minutes.

 Now you’re ready to run your workflow!
 This allows you to work through the tasks, checking them off as you go.

-Once you save changes to your workflow, you will see the green button on the right-hand side “Run“.
+Once you publish changes to your workflow, you will see the “Run Workflow” button in the top right corner.
 Go ahead and click it.

 Now you need to give your workflow run a name.
 Write in “Open the office + Today’s day” (e.g. Open the office Monday) and click the green button underneath to run your workflow.